 Lesions tend to be generally circumscribed, complex and sometimes large, complex, and variably enhancing masses.
 They are often partly or mainly cystic and calcification is not uncommon(>10%).
 They may or may not be associated with peritumoral oedema.

-In most instances they are well-defined, cystic and heterogeneously solid, and involves the deep white matter or cortical gray matter of the cerebral hemispheres.
+In most instances, they are well-defined, often mixed cystic heterogeneously solid lesions that involve the deep white matter or the cortical grey matter of the cerebral hemispheres.

-C+ GAD: solid portions amy show showed varying degrees of enhancement
+T1 C+: solid portions may show varying degrees of enhancement

 - 1. Yang GF, Wu SY, Zhang LJ et-al. Imaging findings of extraventricular neurocytoma: report of 3 cases and review of the literature.
 AJNR Am J Neuroradiol.
 2009;30 (3): 581-5. doi:10.3174/ajnr.A1279 - Pubmed citation